12 Must-Visit Stops on a Vancouver–Seattle Road Trip

 8. Burlington

 Located midway between Vancouver and Seattle, Burlington offers a convenient break for shopping and food.
-The Seattle Premium Outlets feature popular brands like Nike, Coach, and Michael Kors, while Cascade Mall and Skagit Valley Square provide plenty of dining and entertainment options.
+The Seattle Premium Outlets feature popular brands such as Nike, Coach, and Michael Kors, while Cascade Mall and Skagit Valley Square offer a variety of dining and entertainment options.

 Beyond the stores, Burlington serves as a gateway to the North Cascades or the San Juan Islands, depending on the direction of the adventure.
 It’s an ideal rest stop before diving back into nature.